IanButterworth/ImageIODevelopment.jl/README.md

 done - loads and returns version

 ### libjpeg
-done - loads but ccalls to functions fail
+done - loads and returns "No error"